null

 Responsiveness – research in this area indicates both versions of the GMFM adequately measure change over time in gross motor function for children with cerebral palsy7,8.
 However, the GMFM-88 appears to be more sensitive to change than the GMFM-66, but this shorter version is more accurate.
 In particular, the GMFM-66 shows a higher specificity at all GMFCS levels, meaning that it identifies children with gross motor difficulties more accurately.
 Likewise, in studies which assessed the GMFM-88 and GMFM-66 in comparison to scores from the child’s treating therapists, the GMFM-66 appeared to be more closely aligned with therapists’ scores8.

-We offer a range of services to support people living with cerebral palsy and their families, including therapy and intervention, assistive technology, supported employment, recreation programs and more.
+We offer a range of services to support people living with cerebral palsy and their families, including therapy and intervention, assistive technology, supported employment, education, and recreation programs.

 Note: Assessments should have strong psychometric properties.
 These properties refer mainly to i) validity – whether the tool measures what it is meant to measure, ii) reliability – whether the results of the tool are stable under different conditions and, for tools which measure outcome iii) responsiveness – whether the test is responsive to change.